-Pitt beat a Youngstown St. team led by the preseason pick for the Horizon Conference POY Award, guard Kendrick Perry.
-If the Penguins win the Horizon League (very possible), and make noise in the NCAA Tournament, will we look back and think the non-conference schedule was that bad?
+Pitt beat a Youngstown St. team led by the preseason pick for the Horizon Conference POY Award, senior guard Kendrick Perry.
+If the Penguins win the Horizon League (possible), and make noise in the NCAA Tournament, will we look back and think the non-conference schedule was that bad?

 I wasn't one of those people that felt the Panthers should have been ranked in the AP Top-25 last week.
 With that said, I don't believe they lost the game to Cincinnati because their non-conference schedule didn't help prepare them for the Bearcats.
 It's natural to look at the schedule when it comes out and attempt to determine how Pitt will fare.

 However, it won't be until the end of the season that we'll know whether or not the games we thought would be "good wins" or "bad losses" truly were what we thought they were.